 Large amounts of materials still await cataloging in cultural heritage institutions, and CLIR recognizes that this work remains an important priority.
 However, in keeping with CLIR’s mission to inculcate innovations in practice that support the creation of new knowledge, CLIR designed a new program in 2014; its goal is to facilitate complete access to rare cultural artifacts online.
 To inform decision-making about the new program, CLIR and the Foundation engaged in an intensive research and consultation process throughout 2014.
 Some of this process has been documented on CLIR’s blog, Re:Thinking.
 (See: So what do we mean by “hidden”?, Making the Rules; Addressing Tensions; What You’ve Told Us; and Un-Hidden Collections).

 In January 2015, CLIR launched Digitizing Hidden Special Collections and Archives: Enabling New Scholarship through Increasing Access to Unique Materials.
 Like its predecessor, Digitizing Hidden Collections funds projects in which locally executed protocols contribute to a national good, using methods that are cost efficient and subject to wider adoption.
 It supports the creation of digital representations of unique content of broad significance that will be discoverable and usable as elements of a coherent national collection.
 Digitizing Hidden Collections enhances the emerging global digital research environment in ways that support new kinds of scholarship for the long term, ensuring that the full wealth of resources held by institutions of cultural memory becomes integrated with the open Web.
 By encouraging strategic collaboration and communication among this program’s grant recipients, CLIR expects to help broaden understanding of the complexity of these issues in the professional communities responsible for rare and unique collections.
-To view the proposal submitted by CLIR to the Foundation to create the Digitizing Hidden Collections program is available to view as a pdf.
+The proposal submitted by CLIR to the Foundation to create the Digitizing Hidden Collections program is available to view as a pdf.